16 Clever Ways to Repurpose Things You’d Normally Throw Away

 Your Amazon delivery boxes can be stacked to create houses for Barbies or stuffed animals.

 Here’s another option: Cut the bottoms out of boxes large enough to fit around your child.
 Help them decorate the boxes to look like a car, then use string or ribbon to create suspenders.
-Now you can hold speed-walking or running car races in the backyard or living room.
+Now you can hold speed-walking or running car races in the living room or backyard. or living room.

 To Use Around the House

 The netted bag that holds produce can be scrunched up to clean a really messy pot or two before you throw it away.

 Those thick rubber bands that come around bunches of broccoli are great “chip clips” to close bags of food or a hair-tie in a pinch.

 The plastic tubs used for food like yogurt and hummus can make great storage containers.
 There’s really no need to ever pay for new plastic containers.
 By the time the lids are a little warped from the dishwasher, you can recycle them and start using the next round of empty food containers.